 Quality education has a big impact on children’s lives.

 The Early Education and Out-of-School Time Capital Grant Program recognizes that all children, regardless of family income or circumstances, should be educated in environments that support healthy development and learning.
-This evaluation examines the implementation and results of a program to improve the quality of physical space and facilities in early care and education and out-of-school time programs in Massachusetts.
+This evaluation examined the implementation and results of a program to improve the quality of physical space and facilities in early care and education and out-of-school time programs in Massachusetts.
 The program was established through a capital fund stemming from a state bond bill.

-Key outcome areas include—
+Key outcome areas included—

 - Quality of facility and classroom learning environment

 - Teacher-child interactions